dyne/sud/README.md

 then used to generate the source-code and a website.
 In case of SUD I'm using the [Literate Programming System](https://github.com/zyedidia/Literate) written in D, which is included as a submodule in the `literate` sub-folder.
-Also [Pandoc](https://pandoc.org) is needed to render the README into its homepage.
 To make sure it is ready for use:

 1. install `gcc` or another C compiler
 2. install `dub` the D package registry and a D compiler
-3. install `pandoc` for markdown rendering
-4. make sure the `literate` git submodule is initialised and updated
+3. make sure the `literate` git submodule is initialised and updated
-5. type `make` or read the `Makefile` for other targets
+4. type `make` or read the `Makefile` for other targets

 All the above should be possible on any operating system, if you don't know why is most likely because you don't know well enough the system